Jim Armstrong (curler): Curling career

 Born in Victoria, British Columbia, Armstrong began curling at eight, and by the age of 22 he made his first Brier, playing second for British Columbia, skipped by Jack Tucker.
 The team finished 5–5 at that 1973 MacDonald Brier.
 Armstrong skipped B.C. in the following Brier, placing third with a 6–4 record.

 Armstrong wouldn't make another Brier for 9 years, when he played third for Bernie Sparkes at the 1983 Labatt Brier.
 The team finished third once again, losing to Ontario's Ed Werenich in the semi-final.
 The team made the 1984 Labatt Brier in Victoria, but only finished 6–5.
 They made it back to the Brier in 1987, where they lost in the final to Ontario's Russ Howard.
 Armstrong played in his last Brier in 1992.
 Armstrong skipped the B.C. team to a 5–6 finish.

 In 1990, he was inducted into the Canadian Curling Hall of Fame.

 Armstrong won the Ross Hartstone Award at the 1983, 1987 and 1992 Briers for being the most sportsmanlike player as voted by the other athletes.

 Wheelchair curling

 In 2007 he was invited to rejoin the sport as an advisor to Team Canada's wheelchair curling program by Gerry Peckham, an ex-teammate and Canadian Curling Association's High Performance Director.
 He skipped BC to National Championship titles in 2008 and 2009, and in 2009 skipped Canada to their first World Wheelchair Curling Championship gold medal, a success he repeated at the 2010 Winter Paralympics, and the 2011 World Wheelchair Curling Championship in Prague.
-Armstrong travelled as skip with Team Canada to Chuncheon, South Korea for the 2012 World Wheelchair Curling Championship, but returned to Canada the day before the tournament began after receiving an 18-month ban for failing a doping test. administered the previous December.
+Armstrong travelled as skip with Team Canada to Chuncheon, South Korea for the 2012 World Wheelchair Curling Championship, but returned to Canada the day before the tournament began after receiving an 18 month ban for failing a doping test.
+After appealing to the Court of Arbitration for Sport (the "CAS"), Armstrong's ban was reduced to 6 months since "the WCF Panel did not properly exercise its discretion".
+Armstrong was represented at the CAS by Dr. Emir Crowne and Christina Khoury.